List of characters in The Lego Movie franchise: Marsha: Queen of the Mermaids

 Marsha: Queen of the Mermaids is a mermaid queen and Master Builder.

 In The Lego Movie, Marsha is among the Master Builders that meet in Cloud Cuckoo Land where Vitruvius referred to her as "Mermaid Lady".
 During the attack on Cloud Cuckoo Land, Marsha is the first person to notice the tracker that Bad Cop secretly placed on Emmet.

 Marsha has a cameo in The Lego Movie 2: The Second Part fighting against the Duplo invasion.

 Panda Guy

-The Panda Guy is a man in a giant panda suit that is a Master Builder.
+Panda Guy is a man in a giant panda suit that is a Master Builder.

-In The Lego Movie, the Panda Guy is among the Master Builders that meet in Cloud Cuckoo Land.
-During the battle in Bricksburg, the Panda Guy is seen helping a Yeti fight a Micro Manager.
+In The Lego Movie, Panda Guy is among the Master Builders that meet in Cloud Cuckoo Land.
+During the battle in Bricksburg, he is seen helping a Yeti fight a Micro Manager.

-The Panda Guy also made an appearance in The Lego Ninjago Movie when Robin Roberts was announcing birthday dates.
+Panda Guy also made an appearance in The Lego Ninjago Movie when Robin Roberts was announcing birthday dates.

 Panda Guy makes a cameo appearance in The Lego Movie 2: The Second Part fighting against the Duplo Invasion.

 Sir Stackabrick

 Sir Stackabrick is a knight from Middle Zealand and a Master Builder.

 In The Lego Movie, Sir Stackabrick is among the Master Builders that meet in Cloud Cuckoo Land.
 During the attack on Cloud Cuckoo Land, Sir Stackabrick is the one who identifies the tracker that Bad Cop secretly placed on Emmet.

-Note: Sir Stackabrick is a reused version of the Lion Knight from the Lego Castle set "70402 The Gatehouse Raid", but without armour.